The 5 Best Tactical Backpacks

 - The main compartment has a drainage hole so you need to put your stuff in a waterproof bag

-The best choice is not necessarily the most expensive, but it should have straps to keep it in place and can withstand varying weather conditions.
-The good news is there are a lot of models which can do that, and any of the ones we've reviewed here more than qualify for the title of best tactical backpack.
+The best backpack is not necessarily the most expensive, but it should have straps to keep it in place and can withstand varying weather conditions.
+The good news is there are a lot of backpacks which can do that, and any of the 5 we reviewed here more than qualify for the title of best day hike backpack.